I’m not gonna lie, I woke up this morning jamming to “Rotten to the Core.”

 I just can’t say that name enough.

 We cut to the weird cannon-shooting-shield-wielding-sport-game’s coach talking shit with Jay about all the other wussy “princely” players, before Coach tells Jay how important it is to act like a team.
-Pretty sure a major aspect of teamwork is not insulting the other players for their upbringing, but hey, I’m just a band geek, what do I know?
+Pretty sure a major aspect of teamwork is not insulting the other players for their upbringing, but hey, I’m just a former band geek, what do I know?

 Moving on.
 The fearsome foursome are hanging in the girls’ dorm room (seriously, I kinda love these guys as friends) when Ben knocks on the door.
 I’m calling serious shenanigans on a preppy pubescent boarding school allowing girls and boys unchaperoned in each other’s rooms, but hey, maybe Auradon is just super progressive.